Chronic Obstructive Pulmonary Disease and Asbestos

 COPD Treatment Options

-There is currently is no cure for COPD.
+There is currently no cure for COPD.
 However, COPD can be managed through various medicines and therapies.

 These treatments not only slow down the progress of COPD’s destructive effects on the respiratory system, but they also alleviate the disease’s symptoms and help improve the patient’s quality of life.